202C-Pilot/202C-Master-Course/project4.md

 Note that I need to approve all topics, in order to ensure that you have selected a topic of appropriate size and scope.

 ## Topics
-Your instructions should help users to perform any kind of task that requires several steps or stages.
+Your instructions should help users to perform a task that requires several steps or stages.
 Here are some topic ideas (don’t be limited by them):

 * how to change the oil in your car
 *	how to iron a shirt
-*	how to add another component (CD-ROM, hard drive, sound card, etc.) to your computer
+*	how to add a component (hard drive, sound card, etc.) to your computer
 *	how to groom a dog
 *	how to reformat your hard drive (yikes!)
-*	how to use your ATM card (include many options, not just how to withdraw and deposit)
+*	how to use an ATM card (include many options, not just how to withdraw and deposit)
 *	how to cook a turkey
 *	how to French braid your hair (or someone else’s)